jepsen-io/jepsen/README.md

 to linearizable coordination systems to distributed task schedulers.
 It can also generate graphs of performance and availability, helping you characterize how a system responds to different faults.
-See [aphyr.com](https://aphyr.com/tags/jepsen) for examples of the sorts of analyses you can carry out with Jepsen.
+See [jepsen.io](https://jepsen.io/analyses) for examples of the sorts of analyses you can carry out with Jepsen.

+## Documentation

+This [tutorial](doc/tutorial/index.md) walks you through writing a Jepsen test from scratch.

 ## Design overview